 In Stocks_Extractor_v1.py, the entire DataFrame had to reside in the Pi's RAM.
 A single missing row shifts the index — the calculation for that day becomes wrong.
-You also defined calculate_rate_of_return twice; the second definition with .dropna() silently overrides the first.
+The function was also defined twice; the second definition with .dropna() silently overrides the first.

 The SQL LAG() function is more robust.
 PARTITION BY ticker ensures you never accidentally divide by the previous row's price if it belongs to a different ticker — something raw Pandas pct_change() can't guarantee without pre-sorting.